Updated: May 3

 2. Weekly Schedule

 As a volunteer English teacher, I had anywhere from 12 to 18 classes a week.
-Teachers scheduled me to come and do conversation lessons with their students & I saw each class once a week maximum.
+Teachers scheduled for me to come and do conversation lessons with their students.
+During the week, I saw each class at most once.
+This was the best way for me to be able to visit as many classes as possible during my three months at the school.
 I was also requested to give science and math classes in English as well.
 I can’t escape my engineering background.

 I got to meet hundreds of students, but I only got to see them once a week so it was hard to really know them.
 They all knew me though.
-Everybody spoke to me in the hallways and were excited to practice their English with me.
+Everybody spoke to me in the hallways and was excited to practice their English with me.
 It was literally impossible to learn all their names, but they all had an impact on me and my decision to become a teaching nomad.
+My time in Italy set the foundation for me to embark on a three year journey as an international teacher.

 3. Classroom Set-up & Lesson Planning

 All the classrooms were equipped with a computer and screen.
 I prepared all my lessons using Google slides and simply plugged in my flash drive at the beginning of each class.
-I had a co-teacher present during all the classes, but they didn’t really say much during my lessons.
+I also had a co-teacher present during all the classes, but they didn’t really say much during my lessons.
+They were mostly there for classroom management and to translate if it was absolutely necessary.

 I had plenty of resources available to me at the school.
-If I needed to print, make copies, or cut out bingo boards I could do that.
-I didn’t spend too much time lesson planning, but even when I did I enjoyed it.
+If I needed to print, make copies, or cut out bingo boards, I could do that.
+Working at a language school also allowed me to have a lot of books readily available if I needed to use them.
+My co-teachers were always willing to be a sound board and offered advice on how to make my lessons better.
+My host family even contributed sometimes to my preparation process!
+I didn’t spend too much time lesson planning, but when I did I enjoyed it.

-My school also organized an afterschool program specifically centered around my time at the school.
-I met with my afterschool program once a week for two hours.
+My school organized an after school program specifically centered around my time at the school.
+I met with my after school program once a week for two hours.
 The language levels were very mixed and that was done on purpose.
 I had students that were really passionate about English and wanted to improve and students that were mandated by the teachers to attend.
 We played games, laughed, ate snacks and learned.

 5. Public Transportation